rrobbes/EngineeringOfMobileSystemsV2/L7-State-Navigation/README.md

 # Lab 7: State and Navigation

-The goal of this lab is to practice both [Navigation](../12-Navigation/README.md) and [State Management](../13/StateManagement/README.md).
+The goal of this lab is to practice both [Navigation](https://github.com/rrobbes/EngineeringOfMobileSystemsV2/tree/main/12-Navigation) and [State Management](https://github.com/rrobbes/EngineeringOfMobileSystemsV2/tree/main/13-StateManagement).
 As a starting point, we will use the [flashcards with conditional rendering layout](https://snack.expo.io/@rrobbes/flashcards-conditional-layout).
 This version has:
 - a component to select a deck of cards
 - a component to view a deck of cards, marking cards as right or wrong (the "view mode").
 - a component to edit a deck of cards, via adding cards, deleting cards, or editing them, as well as renaming a deck (the "edit mode").

+As an example, refer to [this one seen in class](https://snack.expo.io/@rrobbes/contextual-navigation)

 This version is rendered via conditional rendering only.
 The tasks to do are the following, while trying to reuse as many existing components as possible: